coDaniele/WearableComputing/README.md

 The R script run_analysis.R opens the datafiles in the set to extract the data from txt file format, combining several files into one merged dataset.
 Specifically, a Training and a Test dataset are merged and annotated using columns denonting study subject and experimental activity.
 Collumn headers are extracted from a feature file and used to select the relevant portion of the data.

 Once the datasets are merged and annotated, the measurements are averaged per subject and experimental activity.
+The data frame at the end consists of 180 rows (30 subjects, each performing 6 activities) and 81 variables (including 79 mean values and standard deviations of the dataset).
+A code book is provided.

 ##Note: